 Equity in earnings of affiliates represents the operations of the Company's 50% owned joint ventures in the United Kingdom (Premier Custodial Group Limited) and South Africa (South African Custodial Management Pty.
 Limited and South African Custodial Services Pty.
 Limited).
 These entities and their subsidiaries are accounted for under the equity method.
-Premier Custodial Group Limited commenced operations of an initial prison in fiscal 1994, two court escort and transport contracts in fiscal 1996, a second correctional facility in fiscal 1998 and three correctional facilities and electronic monitoring contracts in fiscal 1999.
-Total equity in the undistributed earnings, before income taxes, for fiscal 2000, 1999, and 1998 was \$7.5 million, \$5.5 million and \$3.5 million, respectively.
+Premier Custodial Group Limited commenced operations of an initial prison in fiscal 1994, two court escort and transport contracts in fiscal 1996, a second correctional facility in fiscal 1998, three correctional facilities and electronic monitoring contracts in fiscal 1999 and a correctional facility and an immigration facility in fiscal 2001.
+Total equity in the undistributed earnings for Premier Custodial Group Limited, before income taxes, for fiscal 2001, 2000, and 1999 was \$7.6 million, \$7.5 million and \$5.5 million, respectively.
 South African Custodial Management Pty.
 Limited and South African Custodial Services Pty.
-Limited began construction of a new correctional facility in 2000 and have not incurred any material results as of December 31, 2000.
+Limited and South African Custodial Management Pty Limited and South African Custodial Services Pty.
+Limited and South African Custodial Management Pty Limited and South African Custodial Manage